 Corporate profit margins in the consumer goods, logistics, and energy sectors reached multi-decade highs during 2021–2023 — the same period inflation was highest.
 In a genuine cost-push inflation scenario, margins compress: costs rise faster than prices.
 When margins expand during inflation, it means prices are rising faster than costs.

 This has been confirmed in analysis by multiple central bank economists whose findings were circulated internally and not published.
 The term used in the suppressed literature: "profit-led inflation."
 You will not find this phrase in any official government communication.
+You will find it in the footnotes of working papers that don't get a press release.

 If inflation was genuinely supply-driven, the fixes are well understood.
 Release strategic reserves to buffer fuel shocks.
 Legislate against price gouging in essential goods.
 Implement windfall profit levies on sectors that expanded margins during the crisis.
 Invest in supply chain resilience — domestic production, redundant logistics, buffer stock.